AlagappanRa/Clinic-Web-Scraper/README.md

 `pip install selenium`

-4. Install Web Driver (Skip this step if you already have a driver installed OR will be using microsoft edge) For Selenium to work, you'll also need a WebDriver for your browser
+4. Install Web Driver (Skip this step if you already have a driver installed OR will be using microsoft edge)
 - [ChromeDriver](https://sites.google.com/chromium.org/driver/?pli=1) for Chrome
 - [GeckoDriver](https://github.com/mozilla/geckodriver/releases) for Firefox